-To be able to use the leak detection operation, see "7.4 Using the leak detection function" on page 46.
+For instructions on how to use the leak detection function, see "7.4 Using the leak detection function" on page 46.

 Shows the remaining days till the next automatic leak detection (if automatic leak detection function is activated).

 When the automatic leak detection function was activated through mode 2 settings, it is possible to see within how many days, the automatic leak detection will be performed.
 Depending on the field setting chosen, the automatic leak detection function can be programmed one time into the future or on perpetual basis.